Art & Design

 Featuring over 7,600 Japanese and East Asian pre-modern works of art, the Nezu Museum's diverse and extensive collection draws art lovers from around the world.

 The Nezu Collection includes National Treasures, and ranges from Japanese ink paintings to ancient Chinese bronzes.
 The tea ceremony collection is first class, and there is a special gallery devoted to it.

 Many of the exhibits have very helpful English explanations.

 - The exquisite "Double-Ram zun" vessel from ancient China, one of only two in the world

 - Having a green tea latte while looking out on the surrounding greenery at the NEZUCAFE

 How to Get There

 Take either the Ginza, Hanzomon, or Chiyoda Metro lines to Omotesando Station.
 From there, it's a 10-minute walk.

 The museum is home to calligraphy, paintings, sculptures, lacquerware, metalwork, and more

-During World War II, a large portion of the museum's collection was hidden for protection
+During World War II, the museum's collection was hidden for protection

 Museum founder Nezu Kaichiro was a famous tea ceremony practitioner